 \section{Final remarks}

-We have constructed here a consistent theory of everything by conformally coupling SM with gravity.
-In the gravitational part of the theory there is a scalar field called dilation whose quantum corrections spontaneously breaks the conformal symmetry at the Planck scale.
-In addition, the electroweak symmetry is spontaneously broken by quantum corrections of the Higgs field and an extra scalar field introduced in the matter part of the theory.
-This causes all scales of the theory to be generated by spontaneous breaking of symmetry, which solves at the same time the SM and gravitational singularity problems.
+We have constructed here a renormalizable and unitary theory of everything by conformally coupling an extended SM with gravity.
+In the gravitational part of the theory there is a scalar field $\varphi$ called dilation whose quantum corrections spontaneously breaks the conformal symmetry near the Planck scale.
+In addition, the electroweak symmetry is spontaneously broken by quantum corrections of an extra scalar field $S$ introduced in the matter part of the theory, which also contains a second extra scalar $\phi$ with zero vacuum expectation value.

-Besides being at energies far beyond the reach of current particle accelerators, the dilaton field does not interact with matter and thus it is not detectable.
-The energy of the extra scalar field, on the other hand, is of the same order as the Higgs field energy, which makes possible to detect it at the LHC.
-However, this detection is not trivial because the Higgs field can oscillate into the extra scalar field, and vice versa, which provides a singular signature.
-We hope that in the near future the theory attract the attention of particle physics experimental groups and that the search for the extra scalar field begins.
+Besides being at energies far beyond the reach of current particle accelerators, the dilaton field has no degrees of freedom and thus it is not detectable.
+On the other hand, the preferable energy of $S$ is of the order of a few GeV, which leads to additional Higgs decays that can be tested in future LHC runs.
+Since $\phi$, whose energy must lie between $300$ GeV and $370$ GeV, does not have a vacuum expectation value, it may be a good candidate for dark matter, which we intend to study further in future works.